-If you are charged with a crime, you need legal counsel from the experienced attorneys at the Manuel Solis Law Firm.
+If you are charged with a crime, you need legal counsel from the experienced attorneys at the Law Offices of Manuel Solis.

 The federal, state and local governments prosecute people for things ranging from traffic violations to drug charges to violent offenses like robbery and murder.
 Our attorneys have the experience necessary to make your case less frightening as we guide you through the legal process and seek the best outcome for you.